nikextens/AzureML_Capstone/starter_file/README.md

 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
 Following the project's structure with two scripts classifying our wine data, I created one [screencast](https://www.youtube.com/watch?v=WEOxwvgcBFQ) to document the AutoML part and an additional [clip](https://www.youtube.com/watch?v=bvrs2v0F9mA) for the hypertuning option.
+Enjoy watching ;).

 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: